glefur/osgitools/README.md

 This repository hosts a set of tools easing the OSGi development.

-These tools are used to create the p2CoJaL repository so an example of usage of those can be found in the associated github repository: https://github.com/glefur/p2CoJaL .
+Those tools are used to create the p2CoJaL repository.
+Check out the associated github repository: https://github.com/glefur/p2CoJaL to get an example of their use.

 ## Shell scripts

 ### create-repo-from-maven

 This script uses a list of maven dependencies to generate a P2 repository.
-Here is an example pom.xml file for this:
+Here is an example pom.xml to create for this use:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"